-Pepper Hammock Renewable Power Project
+Pepper Hammock Power Project

 Brantley and Wayne Counties: Emerging leaders in Georgia’s renewable energy industry